Red-Frontier/RedFrontier/Readme.md

 ## Starting the Campaign

-Red Frontier is designed to be started on a fresh or early-game save.
-The campaign opens with Project Rubicon, which assumes no prior experience in career mode, it builds everything from scratch.
+Red Frontier is designed to be started on a fresh or early-game career mode save.
+The campaign opens with Project Rubicon, which assumes no prior career experience, and builds everything from scratch.

 If you load it into a mature save, early Rubicon missions may complete immediately based on existing vessels and technology.
 This is expected behavior.
 The campaign should advance to the appropriate point and continue normally.